The Puuc Route: a Maya architecture itinerary

 Introduction

-Within about forty kilometers south of Uxmal, these cities line up along a single road known today as the Puuc Route, making it one of the most compact archaeological journeys in the Maya world.
+Follow that progression, and from Uxmal south to Labna, the sites line up along a single road known today as the Puuc Route, forming one of the most compact archaeological journeys in the Maya world.

 At a glance